HomeAmericaBlack cemetery in Florida vandalized, 'Trump' spray-painted on graves

 U.S. President Donald Trump has a history of sharing racist rhetoric and his administration has dismantled diversity, equity and inclusion policies.
 The vandalism occurred in a polarized political climate ahead of the November midterm elections.
 Race has emerged as an issue as Republican-led southern states embark on a redistricting spree likely to strip Black Democrats of their seats.

-“Anyone who engages in or endorses political violence or assassination culture must be condemned in the harshest terms possible," White House spokesman Davis Ingle said in a statement.
+“Anyone who engages in this disgusting behavior must be condemned in the harshest terms possible," White House spokesman Davis Ingle said in a statement on the vandalism.

 The office of Florida Governor Ron DeSantis, a Republican, did not immediately respond to a request for comment.